 - The monthly compensation amount a veteran receives may vary depending on the severity of their disability, their income, and other factors.

-Veterans should consult with a VA representative to learn more about their specific eligibility for benefits.
+Veterans should consult with a VA representative to learn more about their eligibility for benefits.

-The Department of Veterans Affairs takes several factors into consideration when determining VA rating eligibility for benefits, including the severity of the veteran’s disability, their marital status, and how many dependent parents and children are under their care.
+The Department of Veterans Affairs considers several factors when determining VA rating eligibility for benefits, including the severity of the veteran’s disability, their marital status, and how many dependent parents and children are under their care.

 Veterans should consult with a VA representative to learn more about their specific eligibility for benefits and what types of assistance they may be able to receive.